Code Server for VS Code

 In order to start a new VS Code session on the terrabyte Portal,

-- Select the number of cores to be used for the session (2 or 4) and the desired run time and click on "Launch".
+- Select the cluster partition and the resources to be used for the session and click on Launch.

 - A new browser window with VS Code will open.
 Be patient: It may take some seconds until the application is completely loaded.
 Your browser window may stay blank white during loading.